hmdlab/lambo5utr/README.md

-# LaMBO-DNABERT
+# MOBO-5UTR
 ## Overview
-LaMBO-DNABERT is a sequence optimization model that combines [LaMBO](https://github.com/samuelstanton/lambo) and [DNABERT](https://github.com/jerryji1993/DNABERT).
+MOBO-5UTR is a sequence optimization model that combines [LaMBO](https://github.com/samuelstanton/lambo) and [DNABERT](https://github.com/jerryji1993/DNABERT).
 From the original LaMBO architecture, we incorporated the pre-trained DNA language model as a denoising autoencoder to leverage its learned genomic information.
 Our model demonstrated improved performance in optimizing human 5' UTR sequences across up to four computational objectives, including AGC content, mean ribosome load (MRL), in vitro stability, and reduced G4 tendency.

 ## Installation
 ### Environment